 Writing a strategic plan can be a daunting process, even for seasoned strategy professionals.
-After surviving the chaos that was 2020, businesses and organizations of all sizes understand the importance of having a well-devised strategic plan now more than ever.
+After surviving the chaos that was 2020, businesses and organizations of all sizes have come to understand the importance of having a well-devised strategic plan.

-This article is part one of our mini series 'How to Write a Strategic Plan'.
+This article is part one of our mini-series, "How to Write a Strategic Plan."
 This first article will focus on giving you a solid strategy model for your plan.
-Think of it as the foundation for your awesome new strategy.
+Think of it as the foundation for your new strategy.
 Subsequent parts of the series will show you how to actually create the content for your strategic plan.

 - How To Write A Strategic Plan: The Cascade Model (This article)

 - How to Write a Good Vision Statement

 - How To Create Company Values

 - How To Create Effective Projects

 - How To Write KPIs

 Before creating your strategic plan, you need to decide which structure you will use.
 There are literally hundreds, if not thousands, of ways to structure a strategic plan.
 You’ve likely heard of famous strategic models such as OKRs.
 But beyond the well-known ones, there's also a myriad of other models ranging from the extremely simple to the bewilderingly complex.